 The 80s were expressive and fun, and although many of the trends to emerge from this time were over-the-top, there were a few really great hairstyles that are now enjoying a resurgence in popularity.
-Big hair makes a big statement and opting for volume and texture with blowouts, permed styles, and crimped locks are a great way to ensure that.
+Big hair makes a big statement, and opting for volume and texture with blowouts, permed styles, and crimped locks is a great way to ensure that.
 You can probably smell the hairspray now, but many of these styles are more subdued and easier to wear this time around.
 There are also chic and fictional updos like the high or bubble ponytail.
 Oversized accessories are another thing to love from this decade, with scrunchies, a beloved and versatile hair tie, and glamorous bow barrettes becoming the perfect finish for your look.
-Keep reading to find your next awesome 80s hairstyle!
+Keep reading to find your next awesome 80s hairstyle for women!

 80s Hairstyles for Women